It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 While it’s commonly used throughout the United States, some have suggested it’s an offshoot of another local Illinois slang phrase: “darn tootin'”.

-Despite its Illinois roots, the phrase has been adopted and reinterpreted all over the country.
+Despite its Illinois roots, the phrase has been adopted and reinterpreted nationwide.

-Whether used to demonstrate surprise or disbelief slyly, you can bet that this Illinois phrase still packs a punch today when used in modern settings.
+Whether used slyly to demonstrate surprise or disbelief, this Illinois phrase still packs a punch in modern settings.

 2. Pop – Word For Soda Or Soft Drink: